szoio/szoio.github.io/_posts/2016-12-08-free-monads-and-event-sourcing.md

 ### Designing event sourceable algebras

-There are some issues regarding the design of algebras that we have not addressed.
-There are certain restrictions on the algebras themselves required to make them event sourceable.
+There are some issues regarding the design of algebras still to deal with.
+There are restrictions on the algebras themselves required to make them event sourceable.
 These specifically relate the the *CQRS* requirement - separating commands from queries.
 The most important of these is that all event details for the events we are capturing need to be exogenously speficied.
 This immediately rules out database generated record IDs.

 For example if we modified our algebra as follows: